Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Various disorders of the gastrointestinal tract.

-At the same time, the patient himself, as a rule, refuses to recognize the impending threat, considering his condition the result of overwork or stress.
+At the same time, the patient himself, as a rule, refuses to acknowledge the impending threat, considering his condition to be the result of overwork or stress.

-The problem is that dystrophy of dystrophy is different and in each individual case its manifestations can be different.
-It is for this reason that experts have determined the following classification this disease.
+The problem is that dystrophy and dystrophy are different and in each individual case its manifestations may be different.
+It is for this reason that experts have determined the following classification of this disease.

 congenital dystrophy;